hediet/vscode-drawio/README.md

 If you have a node labeled `#MyClass` and a class of name `MyClass`, you will jump to its source if you double click the node!

-**Pleaes note that you have to open at least one file of the project that contains the symbol.**
+**Please note that you have to open at least one file of the project that contains the symbol.**
 Otherwise, VS Code will not consider this project when searching for symbols.
 This file itself does not have to contain the symbol though.